 Solar Energy Glossary

-The Earth’s natural resources are becoming less abundant each and every day, meaning solar energy is becoming more important to our future than ever before.
-Learn about and explore these commonly used terms and definitions that frequent the solar and electrical industries.
+The Earth’s natural resources are becoming less abundant each and every day, meaning solar energy is becoming more important to our future than ever before!

 Alternative energy is any form of energy that doesn’t consume natural resources or come from a source that would harm the environment.